 What is Eloping in Texas?

-- Texas has no residency requirements with respect to eloping in Texas.
-For citizens of the state, Texas allows you to apply for a marriage license in any county and the license you receive is valid for a wedding in any county in the state of Texas.
-When you both (couple) appear before the clerk, you will need to meet the following requirements to get your Texas marriage license:
+- Texas has no residency requirements for eloping in the state.
+Texas citizens can apply for a marriage license in any county, and the license is valid for a wedding in any county in the state.

-- Be mindful after the ceremony the license needs to be returned to the same county it originated from.
-If you live out-of-state and are eloping in Texas, you will need to file your marriage license in the state of Texas for your marriage to be legal in Texas.
+- After the ceremony, the marriage license must be returned to the same county it originated from.
+If eloping in Texas from out-of-state, the marriage license must be filed in Texas for the marriage to be legally recognized.

-- Your Texas marriage license is valid for 90 days after the date of issue.
-We suggest you apply for a license about a month before your actual wedding date (and don’t forget to bring it to the ceremony!).
-Your signed and dated marriage license needs to be filed with the County Clerk’s Office of origin.
+- The Texas marriage license is valid for 90 days from the date of issue.
+It is recommended to apply for the license approximately one month before the wedding date.
+The signed and dated marriage license must be filed with the County Clerk’s Office of origin.

-- Once you’re clear on obtaining a Texas marriage license the next step is to learn about our Elopement, Micro-Wedding, and Pop-Up Wedding packages.
+Once you have a clear understanding of obtaining a Texas marriage license, the next step is to explore our Elopement, Micro-Wedding, and Pop-Up Wedding packages.
 You can find more information and details by clicking here.